gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

 Class `vehicles.VehicleRecognizer` (vehicles.py TODO) performs a sliding window search for vehicle matches on user-supplied images.
   * `VehicleRecognizer` is constructed with the following user-defined arguments:
     - `VehicleFeatureExtractor` instance
-    - trained sklearn feature scaler (`StandardScaler`)
+    - trained feature scaler (`sklearn StandardScaler`)
-    - trained sklearn image classifier (`LinearSVC`)
+    - trained image classifier (`sklearn LinearSVC`)
     - list of 1 or more window sizes to use in sliding window search
-  * The class defines a region of interest (ROI) to search for each selected window size.
-The regions were carefully chosen to minimize search area without sacrificing recognition accuracy.
+  * The class defines a `search band` for each supported window size--this is the region where the sliding window search is performed for that window size.
+These regions were carefully chosen to minimize search area without sacrificing recognition accuracy.
 This design is critical to run-time performance.
   * The sliding window search algorithm is found in `VehicleRecognizer.__call__()` (vehicles.py TODO).
   * Algorithm outline:
     - for each selected window size
-      + resize the window-specific ROI by the same scale as resizing the window to 64x64
+      + resize the window-specific search band by the scale required to resize the window to 64x64
-      + call `VehicleFeatureExtractor.set_full_image()` to pre-load extractor with resized ROI
+      + call `VehicleFeatureExtractor.set_full_image()` to pre-load extractor with resized search band
-      + step a 64x64 window across and down the resized ROI (step-size is defined as 16 pixels)
+      + step a 64x64 window across and down the resized search band (step-size is defined as 16 pixels = 75% overlap)
       + at each step, extract 64x64 tile (same size as training images)
         * call `VehicleFeatureExtractor.extract_tile_features()` to extract tile image features
         * use `clf.predict()` method to classify the tile as `vehicle` or `not-vehicle`
         * vehicle --> record tile box & match-strength score (calculated by `clf.decision_function()` method)
     - report list of vehicle-match boxes and corresponding match-strength scores
-  * VehicleFeatureExtractor `set_full_image()` and `extract_tile_features()` methods implement a caching scheme that minimizes image resizing and HOG feature extraction (by extracting HOG features once for each scaled ROI and sub-sampling on demand).
+  * VehicleFeatureExtractor `set_full_image()` and `extract_tile_features()` methods implement a caching scheme that minimizes tile resizing and HOG feature extraction (by extracting HOG features once for each scaled ROI and sub-sampling on demand).
 This design is also critical to run-time performance.

-Here's the procedure I used to calibrated the window-specific ROI's:
+Here's the procedure I used to calibrated the window-specific search bands:
   * Extracted several images from the project video.
   * Recorded tight bounding-box sizes and positions for the vehicles in these images.
   * Plotted bounding-box size vs. bounding-box top & bottom positions (see below).
   * The plot shows a simple linear relationship between window size and vertical image position where vehicles of that size would be located.
-  * From the plot curves I estimated vertical ROI positions for a set of pre-defined window sizes, also enlarging the ROI's enough to allow for the window to slide up and down by 1 step from the center position.
+  * From the plot curves I estimated search band top/bottom positions for a set of pre-defined window sizes, also enlarging the search bands enough to allow for the window to slide up and down 1 step from the center position.

 ![Window-specific search bands][img_search_bands]

+Here is a video frame with search bands and example tiles for 32x32, 64x64, 96x96 and 128x128 sliding windows:

+![Search bands & sliding windows][img_sliding_windows]

+For the final project video I chose sliding window sizes of 64x64, 80x80 and 96x96, with 75% overlap.
+These sizes did an acceptable job of consistently matching vehicles in the video without excessive false positives.
+I found that tiles smaller than 64x64 and larger than 96x96 generated significant false positives.

+I tried 25% and 50% overlap for faster performance, but 75% was the least overlap I tried that performed well enough at consistently matching vehicles.
+Less overlap resulted in significant gaps where vehicles would not be matched.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![Vehicle recognition examples][img_recog_examples]
 ---

 ### Video Implementation